Mary Marzke: Career

 Markze began her teaching career by lecturing, then instructing at Hunter Brown College (now Lehman college) in 1963.
 She then lectured at the University of North Carolina (Chapel Hill) from 1967 to 1969.
-The following decade, she worked as an acting assistant professor at the University of California from 1976-1977.
+The following decade, she worked as an acting assistant professor at the University of California from 1976 to 1977.
 In 1978, she began working at the Arizona State University as an adjunct visiting professor.
-Markze has worked at ASU since then, with a 9 year break from 1986 to 1995 when she worked as an anatomist at the Primate Foundation of Arizona.
+Markze has worked at ASU since then, with a 9-year break from 1986 to 1995 when she worked as an anatomist at the Primate Foundation of Arizona.
 Markze has been a professor at ASU since 2004, most recently teaching courses on primate anatomy and fossil hominins.

 Apart from teaching, Markze has done an extensive amount of research throughout her career, with a “special focus on the evolution of the hominin hand and bipedality.”
-Markze’s research involves “extensive dissections, electromyography, kinematic analysis of joint angle displacement and tendon excursion, and stereophotogrammetry and laser digitizing for 3-D analysis of joint surface areas, angles and curvatures.
+Markze's research involves “extensive dissections, electromyography, kinematic analysis of joint angle displacement and tendon excursion, and stereophotogrammetry and laser digitizing for 3-D analysis of joint surface areas, angles and curvatures.